openaicellular/ric-plt-a1/docs/installation-guide.rst

 Optional ENV Variables
 ----------------------

-You can set the following ENVs to change the A1 behavior:
+You can set the following environment variables when launching a container to change the A1 behavior:

 1. ``A1_RMR_RETRY_TIMES``: the number of times failed rmr operations such as timeouts and send failures should be retried before A1 gives up and returns a 503.
 The default is ``4``.

 2. ``INSTANCE_DELETE_NO_RESP_TTL``: Please refer to the delete flowchart in docs/; this is ``T1`` there.
 The default is 5 (seconds).
 Basically, the number of seconds that a1 waits to remove an instance from the database after a delete is called in the case that no downstream apps responded.

 3. ``INSTANCE_DELETE_RESP_TTL``: Please refer to the delete flowchart in docs/; this is ``T2`` there.
 The default is 5 (seconds).
 Basically, the number of seconds that a1 waits to remove an instance from the database after a delete is called in the case that downstream apps responded.

+4. ``USE_FAKE_SDL``: This allows testing of the A1 feature without a DBaaS SDL container.
+The default is False.

 K8S
 ---